tturocy/gambit/doc/stata.rst

    plugin call gambit, load mygame.nfg

-Each of these calls returns the integer handle assigned to the game.
+Each of these calls returns the integer handle assigned to the game in the local macro ``_handle``.
 This handle is used in all calls to access or manipulate the game.
 The list of games currently defined is displayed by a call to the method ``list``::